top of page

 DAY TWO: REGISTRATION, BRIEFINGS AND DOWNTIME

-After the admin of registration, kit checks and bike checks plus a few briefings, we’ll have the rest of the day to explore the fascinating UNESCO World Heritage City of Valparaiso and enjoy a dinner together in town prior to tomorrow’s adventure.
+After the admin of registration, kit checks and bike checks plus a few briefings, you will have the rest of the day to explore the fascinating UNESCO World Heritage City of Valparaiso if you wish, or to go on a practice ride to shake out those legs and ensure the bike still has 2 wheels and a saddle.
+Then we will come together again in the evening and enjoy a dinner together prior to tomorrow’s adventure!

 DAY THREE: TRANS ANDEAN BEGINS!